Skillet Blackberry Scones

 Preparation

-Preheat oven to 425°.
-Spray a cast-iron wedge pan with baking spray and then sprinkle with flour so the scones won’t stick.
+Preheat the oven to 425°.
+Spray a cast-iron wedge pan with baking spray and dust with flour.

-In a separate bowl, whisk the egg and cream together, then pour into the flour mixture and mix with a fork, just until a shaggy dough comes together.
-Sprinkle the berries over the dough and lightly knead the dough in a bowl 2-3 times just to combine, being careful not to crush the berries too much.
+Add in the zest from the lemon, and the egg/milk mixture.
+This should create a sticky dough.
+Sprinkle the berries over the dough and lightly knead the dough in the bowl 2-3 times just to combine.
+Be careful not to crush the berries too much.

 Share by: